tolewicz/Pewlett-Hackard-Analysis/README.md

 fig.4

 Based on that we could also determine the number or employees per job function.
-That will gives us the hihlight of high job roles that can be impacted the most by loosing personel e.g. managment, only 9 employees.
+That will gives us the highlight of high job roles that can be impacted the most by loosing personnel e.g. management, only 9 employees.

 Fig.5